TheOdinProject/curriculum/ruby/basic_ruby/hashes.md

 Notice that the values from the hash getting merged in (in this case, the values in `hash2`) overwrite the values of the hash getting... uh, merged *at* (`hash1` here) when the two hashes have a key that's the same.

-For a full list of the methods that work on hashes, check out the [Ruby Docs](https://docs.ruby-lang.org/en/3.3/Hash.html)
+For a full list of the methods that work on hashes, check out the [Hash class documentation](https://docs.ruby-lang.org/en/3.3/Hash.html).

 ### Symbols as hash keys